Linaro/hcqc/README.md

     ${INSTALL_DIRECTORY}/hcqc/test-program/sample

-and the metric program name `kind`, he execution of HCQC is as follows：
+and the metric program name `kind`, the execution of HCQC is as follows:

     % cd ${INSTALL_DIRECTORY}/hcqc
     % ./command/hcqc CONFIG sample kind